 While Hudson's households have grown smaller and its residents older, they have also become more affluent.
 Since 2010, incomes for family and non-family households within Hudson increased significantly.
-In 2020, median household income in Hudson was \$96,224 as compared to \$78,655 for the County and \$74,057 for the state.
+In 2018, median household income in Hudson was \$96,224 as compared to \$78,655 for the County and \$74,057 for the state.
 Increasing household income is an indicator of Hudson's economic strength as well as its quality of life and overall desirability.

-In 2020, Hudson has a total of 9,839 housing units, an increase of 506 units or 5% since 2010 which is consistent with the state and regional growth rates.
+In 2018, Hudson has a total of 9,719 housing units, an increase of 506 units or 5% since 2010 which is consistent with the state and regional growth rates.
 In contrast to regional trends, however, the percentage of multi-family units constructed in Hudson has declined in recent years.
 This trend is likely due to the fact that most vacant land suitable for residential construction in Hudson is located within the town's General Zones which do not permit multi-family development and in areas without a public sewer.
-During this same period, the percentage of owner-occupied units in Hudson increased from 78% in 2010 to 80% in 2020.
+During this same period, the percentage of owner-occupied units in Hudson increased from 78% in 2010 to 81% in 2018.
+Though the rate of multi-family housing development has declined in recent years, Hudson currently has 3,048 multi-family units or (31% of total units), one of the highest percentages in the region.

 Median rents in Hudson, and elsewhere in the Nashua region, have increased substantially in recent years as demand has increased and vacancy rates dropped.
-Nevertheless, the median market-rate rental rate of \$1,550 is affordable for this region, though many households still struggle with housing costs in the community.
+Nevertheless, the median market-rate rental rate of \$1,431 is affordable for this region, though many households still struggle with housing costs in the community.
 Home prices have also increased in recent years, though at a slightly lesser rate than that of the state and region.
-The median home price for Hudson is currently estimated at about \$350,000.
+The median home price for Hudson is currently estimated at about \$300,000.
 Given Hudson's relatively high median household income, homes in Hudson are also considered to be relatively affordable for this market area.